GibilGibil

 0s CLI generates SSH key pair → ~/.gibil/keys/<name>/

-CLI uploads public key to Hetzner
+CLI uploads public key to your provider (Hetzner or Vultr)

 CLI creates server with cloud-init script